 The ISIS presence online has caused considerable concern among authorities.
 However, at a TechCrunch conference in September 2015, Telegram founder Pavel Durov dismissed these concerns, asserting that “[t]he right for privacy is more important [to Telegram] than our fear of bad things happening, like terrorism.”
 Two months later, ISIS carried out the deadliest terrorist attack on French soil since World War II, killing 130 people and wounding 350 more.
 According to French investigators, the group had relied in part on Telegram and WhatsApp to coordinate and plan the attacks.
 (Sources: YouTube, International Business Times)

-How Terrorists Use Telegram: Channels and Chats
+How Terrorists Use Telegram: Channels, Chats, Direct Messages

 Channels